robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 With the EC2 instance access scoped down and the IAM credentials revoked, we need to stop external access to the S3 bucket.
 Before we restore the previous configuration, we can quickly make the bucket only accessible from inside the VPC.
 Then we can re-enable encryption.

-1. First, check the configuration of the S3 Endpoint in your environment by going to [Amazon VPC](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2) and clicking on **Endpoints** on the left hand navigation.
+1. First, check the configuration of the S3 Endpoint in your environment by going to [Amazon VPC](https://us-west-2.console.aws.amazon.com/vpc/home?region=us-west-2) and clicking on **Endpoints** on the left navigation.
     * Copy the **Endpoint ID**
 2. Check the **Policy** on the bottom tab to notice all access is allowed.
 3. Check the Route Tables to see who is using the Endpoint.